Policies Unlawful Sexual Misconduct Policies and Procedures

 Preliminary Review of Appeal

-The Appeal Officer(s) will grant or deny review of decisions rendered by a Hearing Panel based on the student’s written appeal.
+The Title IX Coordinator may serve as the appeal officer or, in consultation with the Title IX Deputy, may appoint one or two Title IX Officers to serve as the appeal officer(s).
+The appeal officer(s) will grant or deny review of decisions rendered by the grievance procedures based on the written appeal.
 The decision to grant or deny review of the original decision will be made within three business days following the deadline to have submitted an appeal.

 Appeal Review

-As part of the appeal review process, the Appeal Officer(s) will consider material and/or testimony previously presented or a written summary of the previous Hearing Panel meeting.
-The Appeal Officer(s) may, but is not required to, meet with the complainant, respondent, any witnesses and/or members of the Hearing Panel (if reviewed by an Appeal Officer) prior to making a decision regarding the appeal.
-The unappealing party shall have an opportunity to respond to the appeal.
+As part of the appeal review process, the appeal officer(s) will consider material and/or testimony previously presented or a written summary of the previous grievance procedures.
+The appeal officer(s) may, but is not required to, meet with the complainant, respondent, any witnesses and/or members of the grievance procedures.
+The non-appealing party shall have an opportunity to respond to the appeal.

 Appeal Decision